 Cost can be remunerated.
+Which costs may be remunerated is currently under debate.
 Commercialization of surrogacy is not allowed.

 Such a contract would be considered unlawful and immoral.

 Most probably, the answer should be "Yes", because there are no provisions in law that forbid remuneration.